perkinsl/noise-filter/README.md

 This repo contains all scripts for running the model simulations reported in Perkins, Feldman, & Lidz (in revision), "The Power of Ignoring: Filtering Input for Argument Structure Acquisition."
 Scripts were written in Python 3.
 Copyright Laurel Perkins; contact: perkinsl@ucla.edu.

 Notes: all probabilities in these scripts are in log space except where comments indicate otherwise.
-The dataset for the scripts is summarized in Perkins, Feldman, & Lidz (under revision).
+The dataset compiled from the CHILDES Treebank (Pearl & Sprouse, 2013) is summarized in Perkins, Feldman, & Lidz (under revision).
 Runtime for these scripts is quite long over this dataset (several hours to several days depending on processor).

 ----------------------------------------------------------------
 SCRIPTS INCLUDE: